Supreme Court nominee seeks distance from Trump administration, says attacks on federal judges ‘disheartening’

 Democrats have promised to push back on Trump’s nominee in light of the Republicans’ refusal to grant President Obama’s nominee, Judge Merrick Garland, his own confirmation hearings last year.

 “Do you think he was treated fairly by this committee?
-Yes or no,” asked Sen. Patrick Leahy, D-Vt.
+Yes or no,” asked Sen. Patrick Leahy, D-Vermont.

 “As I explained to you before, I can’t get involved in politics,” Gorsuch replied.